RajuGujjalapati/python_news_crawling/README.md

 # Youtube_playlist_download
-Although it working fine (sometimes).I have stopped working on this, i will Try to update this code using oops.
+Although it working fine (sometimes).I have stopped working because of Some More Priorities, I will Try to update this code using oops Concept.
 And i would like to add Exception Handling.
+The Main Problem I have faced with this code is Internet Connectivity.
+If the Internet Connectivity is Good it works Fine.
+If Not It will Download Even Order videos.

 # python_news_crawling